surajiitd/Digital-Image-Analysis-COL783/Ass3/submission/README.md

 ## Super-Resolution from a Single Image

 Command to run the first and second part of the assignment: Nearest_Neigbour, Bicubic Interpolation, and SR Paper implementation.
-You can input the distance metric to get the second part ( where distance_metric can be "euclidean", "cosine", "manhattan" and "correlation")
+You can input the distance metric to get the second part ( where distance_metric can be "gaussian", "euclidean", "cosine", "manhattan" and "correlation")
 `python3 main.py -i "images/inp1_forest.png" -o "images/" -d "euclidean"`